QGEP/docs/fr/_sources/user-guide/digitizing/digitizingwastewaterstructures.rst.txt

 Further attributes and classes
 ------------------------------

-When a wastewater_structure object is digitized a series of steps take place in the background in the QGIS database:
+When a wastewater_structure object is digitized, a series of steps take place in the background in the QGIS database:

 a) an new object in the class wastewater structure is added